|UPDATED: March 24, 2017|

 Supply Chain Resilience Analysis

 A proactive analysis of vulnerabilities affecting the logistical process of a product or service to establish risk thresholds.
-These thresholds are then compared to a company’s risk appetite.

 Set of related technology components that work together to support a business process or provide a service.